Civil defense siren: Slovenia

 Since 1 September 1998, there are two additional siren tones, which are used in certain Slovenian municipalities.
 The municipalities of Hrastnik and Trbovlje use a special signal (called Neposredna nevarnost nesreče s klorom) for the immediate danger in case of an accident involving chlorine when there is a danger of chlorine leaks in the environment.
-The 100 second long signal consists of a 30-second wailing tone immediately followed by a 40-second steady tone and again of a 30-second wailing tone.
-The municipalities of Muta, Vuzenica, Podvelka, Radlje ob Dravi, Brežice, Krško and Sevnica use a 100-second long wailing signal (named Neposredna nevarnost poplavnega vala) (consisting of 4-second bursts separated by 4 seconds of silence) for the immediate danger of flash floods, used in case of overflow or collapse of a hydroelectric dam.
+The 100-second-long signal consists of a 30-second wailing tone immediately followed by a 40-second steady tone and again of a 30-second wailing tone.
+The municipalities of Muta, Vuzenica, Podvelka, Radlje ob Dravi, Brežice, Krško and Sevnica use a 100-second-long wailing signal (named Neposredna nevarnost poplavnega vala) (consisting of four-second bursts separated by four seconds of silence) for the immediate danger of flash floods, used in case of overflow or collapse of a hydroelectric dam.

-When emergencies impact multiple regions at the same time, or the whole country, people are advised to listen to the first channel of the public Radio Slovenia, Val 202, or watch the first or second channel of the public broadcaster RTV Slovenija.
-Emergencies of smaller extent are announced via regional radio and TV stations.